Today's Bible Reading: 1 Thessalonians 1

 Thinking and Reflecting

-The book of First Thessalonians is among the earliest books of the New Testament.
+The book of First Thessalonians is among the earliest writings of the New Testament.
 Paul established the Thessalonian church on his second missionary journey (Acts 17) and was forced to leave very quickly.
-This letter to an infant church is his response when he receives the good news of their faithful perseverance.
+This letter to an infant church is his response when he received the good news of their faithful perseverance.

 How does faith develop in a newly planted church?
 Several key words and phrases appear in our text: gospel, power, Holy Spirit, conviction.
 The church in Thessalonica faced suffering almost immediately after its establishment.
 In the face of opposition, they became an example of faith throughout the region.
 Their faith developed quickly in trying circumstances.
 The gospel message became the power for their lives.